 Tip #1: Know your open enrollment deadline

-Most Americans get their health insurance through their employer.
+Most Americans get their health insurance as one of their employee benefits.
 There is no standard open enrollment period for employer plans.
 Instead, the business chooses the open enrollment period.
 Check with your benefits department to find out when your open enrollment period will happen.

 If you don’t have access to employer-based insurance, there are other health insurance options.
 One way is to buy an individual or family plan via the Affordable Care Act (ACA) exchanges.
 You can also get health insurance on the individual insurance market outside of the ACA marketplace.